What is Generative Engine Optimization? Explain GEO for AI-driven Search

 By aligning with the way AI understands search intent, you increase the chances of your content being selected as a response.

-Updated, Evergreen Content for Real-Time Relevance
+Keep Evergreen Content Current for GEO Relevance

 AI-driven search models don’t just pull from old, static blog posts—they prioritize up-to-date, real-time insights.